vichen/waddle/README.md

 - [How to add files to your Xcode project](https://developer.apple.com/library/ios/recipes/xcode_help-structure_navigator/articles/Adding_an_Existing_File_or_Folder.html)
 - [How to run your app on an iOS device](https://facebook.github.io/react-native/docs/running-on-device-ios.html)
 - [How to rename your app](https://developer.apple.com/library/ios/recipes/xcode_help-project_editor/RenamingaProject/RenamingaProject.html)
+- Running `npm install` in the inner project folder and restarting the launch packager & Xcode can resolve errors involving 'RCT' files.
+- If you receive a location error, go to your simulator, click debug -> location -> none.
+Then set a custom location to your current coordinates [debug -> location -> custom location].
+Enabling location capabilites might also be necessary